 Eli Lilly and Co (LLY) Stock Rating Reaffirmed by Jefferies Group LLC

-'s stock had its "buy" rating reiterated by equities researchers at Jefferies Group LLC in a research report issued to clients and investors on Saturday.
-They currently have a $92.00 price target on the stock, down from their previous price target of $94.00.
+'s stock had its "buy" rating reissued by investment analysts at Jefferies Group LLC in a research report issued to clients and investors on Saturday.
+They presently have a $92.00 price objective on the stock, down from their prior price objective of $94.00.

 Comments